massimo-marino/sg/README.md

 sg
 ============

-Simple Graphics set of tools
+Simple set of Graphics tools.

 This is a Work in Progress.